andela-osule/laravel-ban/README.md

 ## About CyberCog

 [CyberCog](http://www.cybercog.ru) is a Social Unity of enthusiasts.
-Research best solutions in product & software development is our passion.
+Researching best solutions in product & software development is our passion.

 <a href="http://cybercog.ru"><img src="https://cloud.githubusercontent.com/assets/1849174/18418932/e9edb390-7860-11e6-8a43-aa3fad524664.png" alt="CyberCog"></a>